National Council of Nigeria and the Cameroons

-The National Council of Nigeria and the Cameroons (NCNC) later changed to the National Convention of Nigerian Citizens, was a Nigerian nationalist political party from 1944 to 1966, during the period leading up to independence and immediately following independence.
+The National Council of Nigeria and the Cameroons (NCNC) (later changed to the National Convention of Nigerian Citizens), was a Nigerian nationalist political party from 1944 to 1966, during the period leading up to independence and immediately following independence.

 Foundation

-The National Council of Nigeria and the Cameroons was formed in 1944 by Herbert Macaulay.
+The National Council of Nigeria and the Cameroons was formed in 1944 by Nnamdi Azikiwe and Herbert Macaulay.
 Herbert Macaulay was its first president, while Azikiwe was its first secretary.
 The NCNC was made up of a rather long list of nationalist parties, cultural associations, and labor movements that joined to form NCNC.
-The party at the time was the second to take a concerted effort to create a true nationalist party.
-It embraced different sets of groups from the religious, to tribal and to trade groups with the exception of a few notable ones such as the Egbe Omo Oduduwa and early on the Nigerian Union of Teachers.
+The party at the time was the second to make a concerted effort to create a true nationalist party.
+It embraced different sets of groups from the religious, to tribal and trade groups with the exception of a few notable ones such as the Egbe Omo Oduduwa and early on the Nigerian Union of Teachers.
 Dr. Nnamdi Azikiwe became its 2nd president and Dr. M.I.
-Okpara, its 3rd president, when Dr. Azikiwe went on to become the first indigenous President of Nigeria.
+Okpara, its 3rd president.
+Dr. Azikiwe went on to become the first indigenous President of Nigeria.
 The party is considered to be the third prominent political party formed in Nigeria after a Lagos-based party, the Nigerian National Democratic Party and the Nigerian Youth Movement formed by Professor Eyo Ita who became the Deputy National President of NCNC before he left the party to form his own political party called the National Independence Party.
 The NCNC was primarily associated with the Igbo.